FusionPulseTech/FusionPulseTech-portfolio/README.md

 # FusionPulseTech-portfolio
-This is a portfolio site for FusionPulse Tech, build with Next.js, Tailwind CSS,
+This is a portfolio site for FusionPulse Tech with SEO